2ndBillingCycle/naev-wiki/Spoilers.md

 This was the event that would become known as [[The Incident]].
 South of the Nebula, no one would find out the cause.
 Even the Empire itself couldn't piece together what had happened, since all those who worked on the hypergate project were now dead, including the then-Emperor himself.

 But the Proteron were hit the hardest.
 While not annihilated as those on the southern end of the Nebula have speculated, nearly all of the Proteron worlds were wiped out, important personnel were killed, and the experimental hypergate the Proteron had built was destroyed.
 Once a major economic force on the galaxy, the Proteron were now decimated and cut off from the rest of the galaxy.

+# The Collective

+Time, as it turned out, was swiftly on the side of [[the Collective]], as it turned out.
+When news of the Incident spread, the Collective went on an immediate offensive, taking advantage of the ensuing chaos and strife within the Empire.
+The drones went forth and attacked all military stations and even civilian colonies, sparing no one.
+Of particular note, Eiroik, once a thriving Imperial mining colony, was completely sterilized.
+This continued until the Empire eventually managed to contain the Collective in the Fortitude system, cutting them off from the rest of the galaxy.
+The two sides have been locked in a stalemate ever since then.

 # The Proteron